nagendran2019/volvoassestment2-wdio/README.md

 This project demonstrates how to use WebdriverIO with CucumberJS to perform visual image comparisons and text validations on a web page.
 The tests are configured to run on a Chrome browser and generate HTML reports based on the test results.

+It takes care of testing over cross browsers as well like firefox and edge in addition to chrome.

 ## Prerequisites

 - [Node.js](https://nodejs.org/en/) (v12 or higher)